 From the day after it is baked, store the rugbroed in a bread box or plastic bag at cool room temperature.
 It freezes quite well, but tends to become a little crumbly after thawing.
 Rugbroed stays fresh for about a week.

-If you don't plan to use a freshly made starter immediately, cover tightly and refrigerate.
+• If you don't plan to use a freshly made starter immediately, cover tightly and refrigerate.
 It keeps for about a week.
 If you want to keep it longer, feed it with rye flour to make a somewhat thicker dough.
 That will keep for several weeks.
-When making this a second time, omit this salt since it has already been sprinkled on your starter.

 • If the bread seems very wet inside upon slicing, try putting it back in the oven to be warmed through at a fairly low temperature, about 30 minutes at 100°C. Even a perfectly baked loaf will be a little sticky the day after it is baked, but it improves over another day or two.

 • If the crust stays extremely hard on the second day, try lowering the oven temperature a little and extending the baking time the next time you attempt it.
 Much depends on the shape of your loaf pan (wide and flat or short and tall makes a world of difference) and on the actual moistness of the dough.
 I can only recommend that you make careful notes about what you are doing so you know what to adjust a second or third time.